 Scooter and power wheelchairs are considered durable medical equipment.
 That means they're covered under Medicare Part B. So, before you can get Medicare to pay for a mobility scooter, you need to make sure you have Part B.

+So when will Medicare pay for a mobility scooter?
 The short answer is that Medicare will pay for a mobility scooter if it is deemed medically necessary.
 You have to get prior authorization through the medical equipment provider before you can be provided with a scooter, though.

 Typically for prior authorization to be granted, you need:

 - An order from a prescribing physician for the mobility scooter

 - A diagnosis that indicates a need for the scooter — typically, Medicare looks for a diagnosis that indicates you are physically unable to ambulate a certain amount without assistance or that you are unable to walk across a room without having serious breathing issues or other duress

 - An evaluation from a medical provider that addresses your limited ability to ambulate — depending on the situation, the evaluation might be conducted by a physical therapist, occupational therapist, physician or other qualified provider